cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We serve the best coffee in town and a variety of delicious pastries.
+We serve the best coffee in town.

+## Features
+- A cozy environment perfect for relaxation or work
+- A menu filled with delightful beverages and pastries

 ## Our Menu
-- **Espresso**
+- Espresso
-- **Latte**
+- Latte
-- **Cappuccino**
+- Cappuccino
-- **Cold Brew**
+- Cold Brew
-- **Pastries**
+- Pastries

 ## Getting Started
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To run this project, use the following commands:
+To run the app:

-1. Clone the repository: `git clone https://github.com/cezarpauna/TestRepoCreation.git`
+1. Clone the repository
-2. Navigate to the project directory: `cd TestRepoCreation`
-3. Install dependencies: `npm install`
+2. Install dependencies using `npm install`
-4. Start the development server: `npm start`
+3. Start the application using `npm start`

-Enjoy your coffee!
+## License
+This project is licensed under the MIT License.